John Alexander Dowie was born in Edinburgh, Scotland on May 25, 1847.

 For starters, it was an actual theocracy.
-All the true power was invested in Dowie, as General Overseer of the city and Church.
+All the true power was invested in the General Overseer of the City and Church — which is to say, John Alexander Dowie.
 Oh, sure, there were elected officials, all of them members of Dowie’s “Theocratic Party,” but they were there mostly there for appearance’s sake.
 Their only real job was to rubber-stamp and enforce Dowie’s edicts.

 And what edicts they were!
 Zion City was advertised to potential residents as a haven away from the “diabolical evils” of the modern world.
 To that end, the following things were banned:

 - alcohol and tobacco;

 - pork, shellfish, rabbit, and any other non-Kosher food;

 - doctors, drugstores, and hospitals;